 When the Seattle retail marijuana lottery winners were announced early last month, two areas emerged with the greatest concentration of possible cannabis shops: Ballard (Northwest Seattle) and the Industrial District area (just South of Downtown).
 This comes as no surprise because, I-502 retail zoning regulations forced recreational retail marijuana applicants to apply in specific areas, away from tourist destinations, schools, parks, etc.

 As soon as the I-502 retail cannabis lottery results were announced, we created this map which made it clear to us where the future of marijuana in Seattle would be most likely be located.
 Although Ballard could be home to as many as 4 recreational marijuana shops, the Industrial District with the possibility of 8 stores, is the clear favorite to be the Seattle Marijuana District, or even a non-traditional “Little Amsterdam.”
+However, if you are looking for a medical marijuana dispensary and in a different location then you may be interested in missouri dispensaries, you can check out all of their cool merchandise online which is easily accessible and also easy to navigate around.

 The day after the lottery results were announced, we took a walk downtown to the Retail Core and boarded the convenient light rail train.
 After about 5 minute ride south of downtown, we disembarked at the SODO station.
 Our journey had begun to find the clues and piece them together, to get a better idea of what the future of marijuana in Seattle might look like.